 Lectures will include descriptions of the techniques with major focus on their application, pitfalls and trouble shooting.
-Practical sessions and show-and-tell sessions will allow participants to spend time on the microscope individually observing prepared slides, open discussion as well as one-to-one supervision with the tutors.
+Practical sessions and show-and-tell sessions will allow participants to spend time on the microscope individually observing prepared slides, working with scanned slides, open discussion as well as one-to-one supervision with the tutors.